 You could also head toward Mishawaka's retail district on Grape Road and Main Street.
 It includes University Park Mall and several national brands, making it a regional shopping destination.

 Either you'll still be near Chicory Café or it's worth heading back downtown from the mall.
 The New Orleans-inspired coffee house and restaurant is so popular in downtown South Bend that it opened another location in Mishawaka.
 Whatever you order, save room for beignets.

-Shiojiri Niwa was a sneak peek at Mishawaka's calling card — parks.
-Several of them line the St. Joseph River and you'll be nearby when lunch at Chicory Café is finished.
+Shiojiri Niwa was a sneak peek at Mishawaka's calling card — abundant outdoor spaces.
+Several of parks line the St. Joseph River to form the Mishawaka Riverwalk.
+You'll be nearby when lunch at Chicory Café is finished.

-Head the Central Park (photos below) with the family for the splash pad and bountiful playground equipment on warm days.
-Beutter Park is home to sweeping water displays, plus the new Ball Band Biergarten, which hosts live music on summer nights.
+Head to Central Park (photos below) with the family for the splash pad and bountiful playground equipment on warm days.
+Beutter Park is home to sweeping water displays, plus the Ball Band Biergarten, which hosts live music on summer nights.
 Nearby, at Ironworks Plaza, is the site of the Mishawaka Farmers Market.
 It's open Sundays from 11 a.m. to 3 p.m. between May and September.
-If you're looking for an afternoon snack, Jack's Donuts (they serve ice cream too!)
+You can stop at Sun King for craft beer or a quick snack.

 If you're not quite done wandering through green spaces, historic Battell Park and Kamm Island are worth a visit too.

 Dinner at Jesús Latin Grill and Tequila Bar